cearls/timberland/README.md

 Timberland is an opinionated WordPress theme using [Timber](https://www.upstatement.com/timber/), [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/), [Laravel Mix](https://github.com/JeffreyWay/laravel-mix), [Tailwind](https://tailwindcss.com/) and [Alpine.js](https://github.com/alpinejs/alpine).

+As of version 1.0, Timberland now uses the WordPress block editor to visually edit the site.
+This is made possible by the [ACF Blocks feature](https://www.advancedcustomfields.com/resources/blocks/).

 ## Installation

 1. Download the zip for this theme (or clone it) and move it to `wp-content/themes` in your WordPress installation.